JethroPhuah/SCDFLyfsavers/README.md

 - Step 2 - Select the hydrant you want to test.
 (Not implemented in the above demo yet)

-- Step 3 - Toggle the on and off button to turn on the valve to obtain the readings from the DPS310 barometric pressure sensor installed in them.
+- Step 3 - Toggle the on and off button to turn on the valve to obtain the readings from the SKU SEN0257 pressure sensor installed in them.

 **Please do note that we have bypassed the user authentication and all values displayed on the mobile app are not the actual collection of data.
 (FOR DEMO PURPOSES ONLY)